WRI 3201 (LUOA), WRIT 201 (LUO): Introduction to Creative Writing

 Writing Workshop: Original Work of Creative Nonfiction: Rough Draft and Peer Review Assignment

 The student will write a 500–750-word creative nonfiction piece based on the elements of nonfiction described in the reading.
 The student will write a rough draft based on the outline and submit it for professor and peer feedback.
 For the peer review, the student will provide substantive feedback to at least 2 classmates regarding the original compositions and write a 100-word minimum summation assessment of the strong and weak components of each of the classmate’s rough drafts.
-(CLO: B, D, E, and F; FSLO: CIL 2, 3)
+(CLO: B, D, E, F; FSLO: CIL B, C)

 Writing Workshop: Original Work of Poetry: Rough Draft and Peer Review Assignment

 After completing the assigned readings, the student will write 1 original work of poetry based on the elements of poetry described in the reading.
 The student will write an original poem.
 The student will also complete a set of questions detailing his/her reasoning for writing the poem in a 150-word analysis in MLA format.
 Then, the student will submit it for professor and peer feedback.
 In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions in a 100-word summation analysis of each piece.
-(CLO: B, D, E, and F; FSLO: CIL 2, 3)
+(CLO: B, D, E, F; FSLO: CIL B, C)

-Self-Evaluation and Writing Plans Assignment
+Writing Portfolio Assignment

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.